 2. We're still taking puppies because the puppy period is such a vital time - we want every puppy to get the best start possible.
 Puppies can't wait.
 Adults can.

 3. There are TONS of fantastic trainers in our area!
 We can refer you to someone closer to you, who is perfectly capable of helping with barking, leash manners and so on.
-But there aren't many who can help your dog learn to predict your migraines or tell a triangle from a circle, so we focus on those things.
+But there aren't many who can help your dog learn to predict your migraines or tell you what they'd like to do today, so we focus on those things.

 We are not a certifying body.
-While we wish the world were more dog-friendly and that you could have your blue nosed bull dog in your condo or bring your Lab into the cabin of the plane, we can't help make that happen.
+While we wish the world were more dog-friendly and that you could have your dog in your condo or in the cabin of the plane, we can't help make that happen.

 Look.
 We are very good dog trainers.
 We aren't going to mince words about it.
 We also love to be wrong.
 Carol told a client that her Great Pyrenees/Probably-Wolf-Hybrid puppy was unlikely to be sociable enough to do service work, and he turned out to be a total love bug.

 But genetics do matter.
 We also don't take money from disabled people for funsies.

 If we think your dog is not going to enjoy the work you want from them, we won't help you work towards it.
 If we think it is possible, but will take an extraordinary amount of patience and work on your part, we will be clear about it.
 Also, when our client roster is overflowing, we will prioritize applicants who are most likely to succeed, which means we may pick the person with the Golden Retriever Wheelchair Dog over the person with the Anatolian Shepherd Therapy Dog.

 We hope this FAQ page will help you out.
 If you think we might be a good fit for you, please submit an application.
 If you want to schedule a phone consult let us know and we'll help you schedule that into our workday.